How to Grow Palms Indoors

 Palms are the Goldilocks of plants—they like soil that's not too moist, not too dry, but just right.
 Once they're established, water indoor palms when the top inch of soil is dry.
 If you let the soil dry out completely, the leaf tips will begin to turn brown, and they won't green up again.
 But don't let palms sit in saucers of standing water, either, as that is a sure path to root rot.

 In general, if the tips of palm leaves are turning brown, water the plants more frequently.
 If the leaves are turning yellow, cut back on watering.

 How to Feed Palms Indoors

 About a month after planting, your palm will need to be fed.
-Indoor palms can be picky about what’s for dinner, so give them something they’ll be sure to love: Miracle-Gro® Shake ‘n Feed® Palm Plant Food.
-Designed especially for palms, it has all of the nutrients they need, including magnesium, iron, and manganese to help prevent fronds from yellowing and curling.
-Plus, it will keep your palms well fed for up to 3 months.
+Indoor palms can be picky about what's for dinner, so give them something they'll be sure to love: Miracle-Gro® Shake 'N Feed® All Purpose Plant Food 12-4-8.
+This has all of the nutrients palms need, including magnesium, iron, and manganese to help prevent fronds from yellowing and curling.
+Plus, it will keep your palms well-fed for up to 3 months.
 Be sure to follow all of the directions on the label.

 How to Prune Palms Indoors

 While you really can't prune palm trees for size—if you cut off the top of the plant, it's toast—you can prune off dead leaves to keep the plant tidy.
 Know, though, that many species have spines and pointy leaves that will poke you if you're not careful.